 You will undoubtedly have success when summer fishing for bass if you can find moving water.
 This is because a current will provide a consistent source of food and more oxygen in the water, which is very attractive to lethargic summer bass.

 If the lake you fish has rivers that feed into it, consider yourself lucky!

 It is rare that you will not be able to find moving water in a lake or reservoir that is connected to a river system.
-You should look for land that comes to a point in the water, drop-offs in depth, and natural channels to find some moving water.
+You should look for land that comes to a point in the water, drop-offs and natural channels to find some moving water.